Brielle Biermann Flaunts Taut Abs In Hot Little Crop Top

-Once again, Brielle Biermann is showing off her amazing figure to her 1 million plus Instagram followers.
+Once again, Brielle Biermann is showing off her amazing figure to her 1 million-plus Instagram followers.

 The Don’t Be Tardy star is known for her uncanny resemblance to mom, Kim Zolciak Biermann, and just like her mother — the reality star often takes to social media to promote products and earn some extra income.
 In a post from last night, the blonde-haired beauty shows off her insane figure while promoting a weight loss drink.

 In the snapshot, Biermann appears to be standing in her living room as she strikes a pose for the camera.
-The 22-year-old poses at a side angle and shows off her picture-perfect curves to fans while holding the weight loss shake in one hand.
-Along with a pair of tight black yoga pants that hit just above her naval, the stunner rocks a white crop top that showcases her amazing abs.
+The 22-year-old stands at a side angle and shows off her picture-perfect curves to fans while holding the weight loss shake in one hand.
+Along with a pair of tight black yoga pants that hit just above her navel, the stunner rocks a white crop top that showcases her amazing abs.

 Brielle wears her long, blonde locks down and curled in addition to a fresh face of makeup.
 Since the post has gone live, it’s already generated a lot of buzz from the Biermann’s fans with 10,000 likes and 100 plus comments.
 While many followers took to the post to let Biermann know how amazing she looks, countless other followers wondered where they could purchase her yoga pants.